xlab-si/emmy/README.md

 Emmy is a library for building protocols/applications based on zero-knowledge proofs, for example anonymous credentials.
-Zero-knowledge proofs are **client-server protocols** (in crypto terms also *prover-verifier*, where the prover takes on the role of the client, and the verifier takes on the role of the server) where the client proves a knowledge of of a secret without actually revealing the secret.
+Zero-knowledge proofs are **client-server protocols** (in crypto terms also *prover-verifier*, where the prover takes on the role of the client, and the verifier takes on the role of the server) where the client proves a knowledge of a secret without actually revealing the secret.

 Emmy also implements a communication layer supporting the execution of these protocols.